earthly/earthly/docs/ci-integration/guides/kubernetes.md

 # Kubernetes

+{% hint style='info' %}
+##### Note
+This guide is related to self-hosting a remote Buildkit, however, Self-Hosted Satellites **beta** are now available.
+Self-Hosted Satellites provide more features, have better security, and are easier to deploy than remote Buildkit.
+Check out the [Self-Hosted Satellites Guide](../../cloud/satellites/self-hosted.md) for more details and instructions to deploy in Kubernetes or AWS EC2.
+{% endhint %}

 ## Overview

 Kubernetes isn't a CI per-se, but it _can_ serve as the underpinning for many modern CI systems.
 As such, this example serves as a bare-bones example to base your implementations on.